UK-Export-Finance/dtfs2/trade-finance-manager-api/tasks.md

 In order to process a deal, TFM has a list of tasks that teams need to complete.
 This is a manual process - each task can be changed to "To do", "In progress", or "Done", and assigned to a TFM user.
 The long term vision is to automate these tasks and remove as much manual tasks as possible.

 For an automatic (AIN) deal, there are only a few tasks.
-For a manual deal (MIA, MIN), there are many more - currently 14.
+For a manual deal (MIA), there are many more - currently 14.

 Tasks are setup in groups.
 For example, a manual deal has 4 groups of tasks.
 An automatic deal only has 1 group of tasks.